Announcing the Fifth Annual Student Essay Competition

 The competition is open to all current law students and recent law school graduates (JDs and LLMs from the Classes of 2017-2024) from any ABA-accredited law school.
 Each individual may submit only one piece.
 Submissions must be previously unpublished Essays and may not be submitted to other publications during the competition period.

-The deadline for submissions is September 1, 2021.
+The deadline for submissions has been extended to September 8, 2021.
 Submissions must be no shorter than 4,000 words and no longer than 8,000 words, including footnotes.

 Essays must be submitted via the Journal’s online submissions portal.
 If this is your first time using our new submission system (launched in February 2021), please make a new account by clicking “Not a member?” on the login page.
 When asked to select “Submission Type,” please select “Student Essay Competition” (do not select “Forum Essay (Students)”).
 Please submit your Essay as a Word document.
 Your submission file should be titled “YLJ Essay Competition - [ESSAY TITLE]” and include a header with “YLJ Essay Competition” in the main text of your document.
 To ensure anonymized review, please do not include any identifying information, including name, class year, or institution, in your Essay’s body or metadata.
 Failure to anonymize your Essay may disqualify it from consideration by the Selection Committee.

 A Selection Committee will consider all submissions anonymously.
 Winners will be announced in October 2021.
 Authors who submit winning Essays commit to publication in the Yale Law Journal Forum and agree to participate in our full editing process.
 This process involves both structural and substantive suggestions, as well as sourceciting for content and adherence to Bluebook style.

 Disbursement of the cash prize to each winner is subject to any applicable tax reporting and withholding requirements.